hfstack/ai-web-studio/README.md

-# AIStudio
+# AIWebStudio

-AIStudio is a web-based integrated development environment that allows you to develop projects using AI assistants like Qwen and Gemini directly in your browser.
+AIWebStudio is a web-based integrated development environment that allows you to develop projects using AI assistants like Qwen and Gemini directly in your browser.
 It makes mobile development possible by providing a full development environment accessible from any device with a web browser.

 [中文版本](README_zh.md)